Just keeps Getting Better -7

 He wanted a beer and went to the fridge, then thought about the match and turned on the television.
 She called his name, jarring him to the ugly now.

 She started to talk, he shut off the commentary, watching the game.
 He occasionally glanced at her, and away, which she was interpreting as 'shame' or 'embarrassment' and she was feeling guiltier by the moment.

-Eva reflected on the fact she came to this country and didn't even stop to think if he had a life before she inserted him in her's.
-And he had been so good about it, so compliant, never expressing himself.
+Eva reflected on the fact she came to this country and didn't even stop to think if he had a life before she inserted him in hers.
+And he had been so good about it.
+He had been so compliant, never expressing himself.
 She had dominated him, controlled him, and was so sorry.

-At the end of the match, as she cuddled him in bed, he realised he would have to contact his wife and see his child and discuss divorce.
+At the end of the match, as she cuddled him in bed, he realized he would have to contact his wife and see his child and discuss divorce.

 It just keeps getting better, he thinks.